Snarkorel/llilum-wiki/system.md

 ## Type System Representation
 Let's look into some details of the TS intermediate representation (IR).
 This is where all code transformation happen.
-Mostly the TS reprensetation is made of a CFG of Expressions and Operators created during the MSIL ingestion.
+Mostly the TS representation is made of a CFG of Expressions and Operators created during the MSIL ingestion.
 At that time, Generics are resolved as well into a flat representation on the internal type hierarchy.
 The same Type Representation is used both at Compile -Time and Run -Time.
-This characteristic is peculiar to Zelig and makes the system elegant and self contained.
+This characteristic is peculiar to Zelig and makes the system elegant and self-contained.
 The Type System is part of the run-time support in the code base.

 A type is represented as an instance of [TypeRepresentation](https://github.com/NETMF/llilum-pr/blob/il2ir_demo/zelig/Zelig/RunTime/Zelig/TypeSystem/Types/TypeRepresentation.cs):